Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 5. Laminate cards.
 Punch a hole in the corner of each and assemble into a book with a key ring or ribbon.

-This is one of the many easy and fun projects featured in our book, Best Family History Projects.
+This is one of the many easy and fun projects featured in the book, Best Family History Projects.

 FamilyTreeMagazine.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and affiliated websites.